alejandro0619/blog/content/posts/My-Journey-in-Rust-part-I.md

 add(4, 6) // Expected output: 10

+add(6, "abc")
+/*
-// Not this time QA tester, we have no type coercion here! add(6, "abc") // Expected ouput: Error! because you cannot pass a &str as a parameter if that function signature doesn't request it!
+ * Not this time QA tester, we have no type coercion here!
+ * Expected ouput: Error!
+ * because you cannot pass a &str as a parameter if that function
+ * signature doesn't request it!
+*/
 ```